At Conduent, supplier governance is essential to our supply chain.

 In the UK, The Modern Slavery Act of 2015 requires companies with UK Operations to disclose what steps they have taken to ensure slavery and human trafficking are not taking place in their business and supply chains.

-Conduent wants to ensure that all suppliers conduct business with the highest standards of integrity and in compliance with all applicable laws and regulations.
-This Code of Conduct establishes uniform standards for the recognition and protection of labor rights, environmental stewardship, health and safety, business ethics, and management systems to manage compliance, which are the foundation upon which business, community and broad economic success are realized.
-It is intended to help Suppliers recognize ethics and compliance issues before they arise and to deal appropriately with issues that occur.
-It is much more than words written on paper.
-The Code of Conduct embodies the guiding principles and sets the tone for how to conduct business every day.
+The purpose of our Supplier Code of Conduct (Code) is to ensure all Conduent Supplier business is conducted with the highest standards of integrity and in compliance with all applicable laws and regulations.
+The Code is intended to help Suppliers recognize ethics and compliance issues before they arise and to appropriately and thoroughly address issues that occur.
+It embodies the guiding principles and sets the tone for how Conduent’s Suppliers are expected do business every day.

 UK Government Supplier Prompt Payment